gradberg/TheFinestCrew/Proposal.md

 * Main Computer: While the ship is properply designed to be functional in the event of main computer failure, it does cause things like Auto Piloting, weapons locking, and any other sort of analytical functionality to be unavailable.
 * Communications Antenna: Ship loses the ability to send or receive communications from other ships
 * Power Generators: Like engines, ships have multiple generators which each feed power.
 As they are knocked-out, less power is available which much be focused on different subsystems.
+  Perhaps these should be more like Nuclear Reactors.
+There would be several sub systems design for portecting the Power Generators, each of which once knocked out means that future damage and destroy the reactor, cause catestrophic failure leading to a massive explosion on the ship (but this being something that wouldn't always happen, as the ship could just lose most sub systems and be rendered derelict)
 * Jump Drive: The ship may have a jump drive, giving it the ability to quickly travel a slightly random, far distance.
 Damamged, it is unavailable.

+#
+#
+# Ship Ideas #
+* "Federal" ships, whose portraits and weapon loadouts are roughly modeled after World War 2 era naval vessels, including modern missile cruisers
+* "Duson Cluster" ships, piloted by aliens who cannot handle powerful electro magnetic fields, and thus have very little laser technology
+* "Militia" ships, which are poorly armed, armored, and generally lack shields.
+* "Pirate" ships, which are generally even worse.
+* "Dirite Empire" ships, which rely primarily on laser technology versus cannosn
+* Broadside battleships and cruisers, which concentrate most of their significant firepower in one direction on the ship, leading to kill zones but vulnerabilities.